Western Carolina Regional Airport: Airport history

+Western Carolina Regional Airport has been used as a strategic hub in times of disaster.
+In 2024, it was the closest operating airport after Hurricane Helene ravaged the Asheville area.
+When forest fires have broken out in the region, the airport hosts water-carrying aircraft for fire control.
+As of 2026, the medical helicopter for Cherokee, Clay, and Graham counties is located at the airport.

 Facilities and aircraft

 Western Carolina Regional Airport covers an area of 206 acre at an elevation of 1,697 feet (517 m) above mean sea level.
 It has one runway designated 8/26 with an asphalt surface measuring 5,500 by 100 feet (1,676 x 30 m).

 For the 12-month period ending May 24, 2020, the airport had 20,500 aircraft operations, an average of 56 per day: 92% general aviation, 5% air taxi, and 2% military.
 At that time there were 43 aircraft based at this airport: 37 single-engine, 4 multi-engine and 1 helicopter.

 There have been discussions about constructing a new terminal at the airport since at least 2014.
 In 2025, the airport announced plans to build a new hangar after the completion of a new terminal.

 Airport services

 The KRHP service features tie-down and hangar space as well as fuel and service: 100LL, JET-A, JET-A1+.

-Companies that regularly use the airport include NetJets, Snap-On, and Moog Inc. Chris Williams has been the airport’s manager since March 2023.
+Companies that regularly use the airport include NetJets, Snap-On, and Moog Inc. Tennessee Valley Authority and the United States Department of Agriculture utilize the airport for various needs as of 2026.
+The U.S. Air Force visits the airport every year during training exercises.
+As of 2026, flying lessons are offered at the airport by multiple companies.

+Chris Williams has been the airport’s manager since March 2023.
 Maria Hass serves as airport director as of 2025.